Sonar: ASDIC

 The tactical improvements developed by Frederic John Walker included the creeping attack.
-Two anti-submarine ships were needed for this (usually sloops or corvettes).
-The "directing ship" tracked the target submarine on ASDIC from a position about 1500 to 2000 yards behind the submarine.
-The second ship, with her ASDIC turned off and running at 5 knots, started an attack from a position between the directing ship and the target.
-This attack was controlled by radio telephone from the directing ship, based on their ASDIC and the range (by rangefinder) and bearing of the attacking ship.
-As soon as the depth charges had been released, the attacking ship left the immediate area at full speed.
-The directing ship then entered the target area and also released a pattern of depth charges.
+Two anti-submarine ships were needed for this, usually sloops or corvettes.
+One, the "directing ship" tracked the target submarine on ASDIC, while the second ship, with her ASDIC turned off and running at 5 knots, started an attack as directed.
 The low speed of the approach meant the submarine could not predict when depth charges were going to be released.
 Any evasive action was detected by the directing ship and steering orders to the attacking ship given accordingly.
-The low speed of the attack had the advantage that the German acoustic torpedo was not effective against a warship travelling so slowly.
-A variation of the creeping attack was the "plaster" attack, in which three attacking ships working in a close line abreast were directed over the target by the directing ship.